Phase-Stable Optical Fiber Links for Quantum Network Protocols: Isolation of the quantum and classical channels

-Importantly, the second chopper has a duty cycle of 25\% compared to 50\% for the first chopper.
+Importantly, the chopper before the SNSPD has a duty cycle of 25\% compared to 50\% for the chopper that chops the CW light.
 This allows for imperfect chopper synchronization and extra isolation from CW photons that are reflected multiple times through the fiber.
-However, a lower duty cycle also decreases the quantum channel throughput, reducing the maximum rate of the quantum network.
+However, a lower duty cycle also decreases the quantum channel throughput, reducing the maximum usable rate of the quantum network.
 One may decrease the duty cycle of the classical channel chopper while increasing the duty cycle of the quantum channel, though this may also decrease the phase stability of the link.
+This is because a lower duty cycle $D$ reduces the signal-to-noise ratio of the feedback signal and increases detection noise $S_{\phi, det}$ such that $S_{\phi, det} \propto 1 / D$.
+If we assume a simple phase noise model for the fiber $S_{\phi, fiber} \propto 1/f^2$, then the frequency $f_c$ at which $S_{\phi, det} = S_{\phi, fiber}$ limits the feedback bandwidth.
+In this case the bandwidth scales with duty cycle as $f_c \propto D^{1/2}$, which yields $\Delta\phi_\mathrm{RMS} \approx \sqrt{S_{\phi, det} \cdot f_c} \propto D^{-1/4}$.
+If we reduce the CW duty cycle by 10 times from 50\% to 5\%, this corresponds to an increase in integrated phase noise of about 1.8 times.

+Though the back-of-the-envelope calculation indicates quite favorable noise scaling with duty cycle, in practice, reducing the CW duty cycle to 25$\%$ made the phase locked loop unstable and extremely susceptible to unlocking due to small perturbations.
+Nonetheless, further exploration of the duty cycle and how it relates to loop stability and residual noise would be valuable, though it is beyond the scope of this experiment.